MekongWaterAlliance/MekongWaterAlliance.github.io/README.md

 ## Welcome to GitHub Pages

+Mekong Water Alliance is the hub for international researchers around the globe to share research ideas and metadata of their projects.

+### Below is the example how to use script in Github to write this page !

 You can use the [editor on GitHub](https://github.com/MekongWaterAlliance/MekongWaterAlliance.github.io/edit/master/README.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.